csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The LRTA∗ algorithm was developed by Korf (1990) as part of an investigation into **real-time search** for environments in which the agent must act after searching for only aREAL-TIME SEARCH

 fixed amount of time (a common situation in two-player games).
 LRTA∗ is in fact a special case of reinforcement learning algorithms for stochastic environments (Barto _et al._, 1995).
 Its policy of optimism under uncertainty—always head for the closest unvisited state—can result in an exploration pattern that is less efficient in the uninformed case than simple depth-first search (Koenig, 2000).
 Dasgupta _et al._ (1994) show that online iterative deepening search is optimally efficient for finding a goal in a uniform tree with no heuristic information.
-Sev- eral informed variants on the LRTA∗ theme have been developed with different methods for searching and updating within the known portion of the graph (Pemberton and Korf, 1992).
+Several informed variants on the LRTA∗ theme have been developed with different methods for searching and updating within the known portion of the graph (Pemberton and Korf, 1992).
 As yet, there is no good understanding of how to find goals with optimal efficiency when using heuristic information.

 EXERCISES